benfarr/lambda-ddb-mysql-etl-pipeline/README.md

-# Welcome to my Asteroid CDK Python project!
+# Welcome to this ETL Pipeline CDK Python project example!

 This is a CDK Python ETL Pipeline example that produces the AWS resources necessary to achieve the following:
 1) Dynamically deploy CDK apps to different environments.